aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.sources/_index.md

 ---

-Namespace contains different stream sources which are suitable for input or output data flow.
+Module contains different stream sources which are suitable for input or output data flow.

 ## **Classes**
 |**Class**|**Description**|